SketchUp extensions I wish I knew about sooner as an architectural designer

-Creating organic geometry can be time consuming and complicated.
+Creating organic geometry can be time-consuming and complicated.
 Not with these extensions.

 Extension: Joint Push Pull

-Use: This is one of my favorites — this great extension allows more freedom in pushing and pulling of faces, even curves!
+Use: This is one of my favorites — this great extension allows more freedom in pushing and pulling faces, even curves!

-Use: Toposhaper creates sites and grading from points or contours.
+Use: Toposhaper creates sites and grades from points or contours.
 I like to use this extension with Scan Essentials (another great extension that turns point cloud data into 3D models) to create an accurate site.